Places to See in Badrinath

 Following is the list tourist places in Badrinath.
 These are some of the popular tourist spots in Badrinath.

 TaptKund: Tapt Kund is a natural thermal spring where the devotees take a holy dip as it is very important to take a bath before visiting a temple.
 It is also believed that the kund has medicinal values and can cure allergies of the people.
 All the devotees take holy dip in the natural hot water together with unknown people.
-The people may be unknown to each other but their purpose of visit is same, i.e. to worship in the sacred Badrinath Dham.
+The people may be unknown to each other but their purpose of visit is same, i.e. to worship the sacred Badrinath Dham.

 Brahma Kapal: Brahma Kapal is a place where Hindus performs propitiating rites for their deceased ancestors.
 Brahma Kapal is a flat platform on the bank of river Alaknanda.
-You can see several pundits sitting with ‘pooja samagri’.
+You can see several pundits (priests) sitting with 'pooja samagri'.

 Mata Murti Temple: Situated 3kms from Badrinath, Mata Murti Temple is dedicated to the mother of Lord Narayan.
 According to mythology Mata Murti prayed Lord Vishnu to take his next avatar by coming out from her womb.
 Lord Vishnu then happily agreed and came into world as twins, Nar and Narayan to kill a monster.
 Every year a fair is held in the month of August at Mata Murti Temple.